‘The Great 8’

 The incredible biodiversity of the Great Barrier Reef means visitors have the chance to swim with some truly amazing creatures.
 These top eight living, breathing icons are featured for their unique attributes and importance to the Reef.

 A beautiful sight to behold, the giant clam enjoys the warm waters surrounding the Great Barrier Reef.
 It's the largest living bivalve mollusc weighing up to 200kg, with an average lifespan of around 100 years.

 Unlike the stingray, these gentle giants don’t have a barb.
 The largely solitary manta ray is known to travel large distances, scouring the ocean for food such as plankton and fish larvae.

 3. Maori Wrasse

 The oldest known sea turtle fossil is at least 120 million years old, making sea turtles some of the oldest creatures on the planet.
-That means they shared the planet with dinosaurs which became extinct around 65 million years ago.
-Despite this incredible longevity, only around one in every thousand hatchlings will make it to adulthood.
+That means they shared the planet with dinosaurs, which became extinct around 65 million years ago.
+Despite this incredible longevity, only around one in every thousand hatchlings make it to adulthood.

 7. Potato Cod

 The potato cod is a native Australian fish and belongs to the Grouper family.
 Groupers are among the largest of all bony fish and boast equally big mouths.
 The potato cod usually weighs in at less than 100kg but its cousin, the Queensland grouper or giant grouper, is the largest bony fish found on the Great Barrier Reef, known to grow to more than 2m long and weigh up to 400kg.